 Through the above programs you are able to either buy an existing business or establish a new one.
 The government would consider many factors in approving your application, including: Your business management and ownership experience; Your financial capability, And other factors.
 You will need to assign yourself as a manager, and operate the business for at least a year in order to qualify for Permanent Residency.
 Take advantage of our knowledge of these programs by starting a Free Assessment.

 Canada welcomes self-employed individuals in a variety of fields, for instance, in the farming field, or arts, culture, or sports.
 The applicant would need to have a certain level of success in their home country or the world, and would need to demonstrate an aptitude to succeed in Canada.
-Take a Free Assessment to ascertain if your self-employed experience would make you eligible for one of the Self-Employed Immigration Programs.

 Connect with one of our experts